-What’s the second recommended food to remove from your diet while you’re breastfeeding your baby with food allergies or intolerances?
-Soy.
+What’s the second most commonly recommended food to remove from your diet while you’re breastfeeding your baby with food allergies or intolerances?
+Soy (also known as soya).

 If you thought removing dairy from your diet was difficult, you’ll soon realize soy is in everything!
 It can be so overwhelming and challenging figuring out what you can eat.
 And what soy-free foods will actually keep you nourished while you continue to breastfeed?

-Free to Feed helps guide mamas like you to navigate your path of infant food allergies.
+Free to Feed helps guide parents like you to navigate your path of infant food reactivity.
 We know it’s a confusing and stressful time — and we’re here to help.
 We’re giving you the most important information about soy to help you successfully cut it from your diet.
 It’s all about helping that sweet baby of yours too!

 What Is Soy and How Do I Avoid It For My Baby?

-Soy, soybean, and soya are all the same thing – a type of legume that provides a good source of protein.
-Soy’s labeled under many different names, adding to the confusion when trying to eliminate it from your diet and continue breastfeeding your baby.
+Soy, soybean, and soya are all the same thing – a type of legume that provides a good source of protein and other nutrients.
+Soy’s labeled under many different names, adding to the confusion when trying to eliminate it from your diet and continue breast or body feeding your baby.

 When reading labels – which may seem like a new hobby of yours since discovering your baby has food allergies — you may notice “soybean oil” and “soy lecithin” in many foods you have at home.
 These types of soy products are highly processed and contain less of the actual soy protein.
 And remember, it’s the proteins in foods that cause a reaction in your baby.

-Because soybean oil and soy lecithin are highly processed, medical professionals will often say it won’t cause an allergic response or reaction – but every baby has different sensitivities to food proteins.
+Because soybean oil and soy lecithin are highly processed, medical professionals will often say it won’t cause an allergic response or reaction – but every baby has different sensitivity levels to food proteins.
+In fact, various soybean products including sprouts, soy sauce, hydrolyzed soy protein tofu, miso, soy oil, and lecithin all retain some of their allergenic properties and reactions to soy lecithin and oil have also been reported .

-Dr. Trill has been helping mommies for years work through their baby’s allergies and intolerances.
-She’s found that some babies react to these types of soy and some do not.
+Free to Feed has been helping families for years work through their baby’s reactivity.
+We have also found through consultations and research that some babies react to these types of soy and some do not.
 You won’t know until you try for your baby.

 Some Common Terms for Soy include: